joloujo/robot_localization/README.md

 **Design Decisions:**
 - The use of odometry data helps in predicting the movement of particles between sensor updates.
 This prediction step is crucial in particle filter algorithms.
+- A small amout of noise is applied to the transformation for each particles.
+This helps account for the uncertainty of the odometry data.

 **Potential Challenges:**
 - Odometry data can accumulate errors over time, leading to drift.